yurikoval/omniauth-slack/README.md

 end
 ```

-Replace `'API_KEY'` and `'API_SECRET'` with the appropriate values you obtained [earlier](https://api.slack.com/applications).
+Replace `'API_KEY'` and `'API_SECRET'` with the relevant values you obtained from the Slack application setup.
 Replace `'string-of-scopes'` with a space-separated string of Slack API scopes.

 For a **[Sinatra](http://sinatrarb.com/)** app:     <span name="sinatra-app" id="sinatra-app"></span>